johnjosephhorton/sharing/README.md

 1. `make`

 To replicate the data analysis, you will need several R packages.
-However, when you build the file it *should* obtain all these R-specific dependencies.
+However, when you run the code below, it *should* obtain all these R-specific dependencies you need.

-This repository does not contain the actual experimental data.
+Note that this repository does not contain the actual experimental data.
-To obtain the data, email me at `john.joseph.horton@gmail.com` and I will email you the two files.
+To obtain the data, email me at `john.joseph.horton@gmail.com` and I will email you two small text files.
-When I send you two small text files.
-Put them in the root of the repository i.e., in the `sharing/` folder.
 These files have the information you need to download (the URL) and unencrypt (the passphrase) the experimental data.

 One you have the two files, the steps are: